marcov64/Lsd/Readme.txt

 *****************
 Unix Installation
 *****************
-To use the Lsd system it is necessary to have a GNU GCC compiler with the standard libraries and the Tcl/Tk package; you likely have already Tcl/Tk installed on your system, but you also need the "development" package for your Tcl/Tk version.
+To use the Lsd system it is necessary to have a GNU GCC compiler with the standard libraries and the Tcl/Tk 8.5 package; you likely have already Tcl/Tk installed on your system, but you also need the "development" package for your Tcl/Tk version.
 Use your preferred package manager to get the 'dev' package.

 Though not striclty necessary, it is also suggested to have the GDB debugger (for low-level inspection of a simulation working) and the gnuplot graphical package.

-To unpack the file, e.g. Lsd52unix.tgz,  use the command:
+To unpack the file, e.g. LsdXX.zip, simple unzip it in the chosen directory.
-# tar xzf Lsd52unix.tgz
 This will create the whole directory structure.

-(if the file is in format .zip, then simple unzip it)

 To compile LMM move in the new Lsd directory and use the makefile "makefile.ln":
 # make -f makefile.ln